reginax/cspace-cucumber/README.md

 The step definitions can re used by any Feature because they are defined in a separate package at `src/test/java/org/collectionspace/qa/cucumber/stepDefinitions/StepDefs.java`

 ### Record Class
+The Record class which other record classes extend, instantiates several HashMaps to contain information needed to interact with record forms.
+They are broken out to accommodate different ways field types need to be handled.
+They are:

+* requiredMap - contains id selector and test data for fields that are required for that record type.
+* fieldMap - contains id selector and test data for text fields for that record type.
+* selectMap - contains id selector and test data for <select> fields.
+* vocabMap - contains id selector and test data for vocabulary fields.
+* dateMap - contains id selector and test date for calendar date fields.
+* tickBoxMap - contains id selector and test date for tick box fields.
+* fieldSelectorByLabel - contains label name and id selector for fields.
+Allows fields to be interacted with by their label, which is only required for a small subset.

+The class also exposes getter classes for each HashMap.

 ### Run a single feature test